 More has been learned in the past 100 years than in all the dark centuries following the fall of Marada.
-Yet, much of what is now known is, in fact, a re-discovery of the secrets lost in the cataclysmic war that wiped the great civilizations from the world 1,500 years ago.
-With the advent of steam and ichor locomotion, advanced alchemical reagents, aetheric engines, powered flight, and clockwork automatons, many believe the birth of a new empire of science and magic is at hand.
+Yet, much of what is now known is simply a re-discovery of the secrets lost in the cataclysmic war of long ago.
+With the advent of steam and ichor locomotion, advanced alchemical reagents, gunjuice, aether manipulation, powered flight, and clockwork automatons, many believe the birth of a new empire of science and magic is at hand.

-Most of the world’s food and goods are produced in mills, workshops, and smithies, which employ professional craftsmen, artisans, and apprentices.
-Although machines have improved the speed and quality of production, the majority of items produced are still handcrafted with skill and precision.
-Although the art of metallurgy is highly developed, enchanted metals and exotic alloys remain expensive.
+Most of the world’s goods are produced in mills, workshops, and smithies, which employ professional craftsmen, artisans, and apprentices.
+Although machines have improved the speed and quality of production, the many items are still handcrafted with skill and precision.
+Although the art of metallurgy is highly developed, alchemical metals and exotic alloys remain expensive.
 For this reason, the most common building materials are wood, brick, stone, and wrought iron.
-Large manufactories exist as well, and they are able to mass-produce goods.
-These manufactured goods are cheaper than their handcrafted counterparts, but are generally of lower quality.
-The most heavily industrialized nations are Kendes, Armillia, Tilsha, and, to a lesser extent, Suddaea.
+Large manufactories exist as well, and although manufactured goods are cheaper than their handcrafted counterparts, they are generally of lower quality.
+The most heavily industrialized nations are Kendes, Armillia, Tilsha, Suddaea, and the Baronies of Ambricar.

 Industrial machinery requires more than just the delicate clockworks used in simple machines.
 Industrial machinery requires much more power, usually from steam engines, batteries, or dynamos, but can also do a great deal more work.
 Industrial machinery is built of numerous parts, such as gears, cranks, cams, drive chains, axles, and pistons.
 Mills and shipyards use heavy machinery for lifts—conveyors, cranes, and other such things.
 Other forms of machines are widely deployed as engines and motors, like those seen in aeronefs, locomobiles, and juggernauts.
 Industrial machinery has no limit to its engineering.
 Massive mechanical contraptions have been constructed by engineers throughout the ages.